United States presidential state car: Woodrow Wilson

+During part of his presidency, Woodrow Wilson and his Secret Service detail utilized 1918 model year Milburn Light Electrics as a presidential automobile.

 President Woodrow Wilson was such a fan of the three Pierce-Arrow cars purchased by his administration that he bought one of them from the government for when he left office in 1921.
 President Warren G. Harding was the first president to use a car to drive to his inauguration, and was the first qualified driver to be elected president.
 President Herbert Hoover had a Cadillac V-16.

 Franklin Roosevelt

 In 1936, President Franklin D. Roosevelt bought a Ford V8 Phaeton coupe and had it equipped with hand controls in direct contravention of a Secret Service directive prohibiting sitting presidents from getting behind the wheel of a car.

 In December 1939, President Roosevelt received a 1939 Lincoln Motor Company V12 convertible—the Sunshine Special.
 The Sunshine Special (so named because the top was frequently open) became the president's best-known automobile, the very first to be built to Secret Service specifications, and the first to be leased rather than bought.
 Built on the chassis of the Lincoln K series, the Sunshine Special has a 160 in wheelbase, room for 10 passengers, rear suicide doors, heavy-duty suspension, two side-mounted spare tires, and standing platforms attached to the exterior to accommodate Secret Service agents.

 The Sunshine Special underwent two sets of modifications.
 In 1941 the car's top was lowered 3 in out of aesthetic concerns.
 In 1942, after the attack on Pearl Harbor, the car underwent the addition of armor, 1 in bulletproof glass, "metal-clad flat-proof inner tubes, a radio transceiver, a siren, red warning lights, and a compartment for submachine guns."
 After the second set of modifications, the car weighed 9300 lbs and was 6 ft longer.